 - a.
-SPA has adopted a Bat Performance Factor (BPF) of 1.21 or less.
-All bats with a BPF of 1.21 or less for the entire length of the barrel or hitting surface are approved for use in the SPA program, unless the SPA believes that a particular bat has been altered.
-If a bat tests over BPF 1.21, then it is not legal for SPA play and the user could be suspended by SPA. - b.
-All bats used in SPA play must be stamped with a BPF of 1.21 or less, be of a diameter no greater than 2 1⁄4 inches and must have either a manufacturer-installed non-slip grip surface or a minimum of one wrap of tape.
+In collaboration with major bat manufacturers and National Technical Systems (NTS) representatives, SPA has approved bat testing standards developed by NTS for senior softball play.
+Likewise, SPA continues to accept bats marked Bat Performance Factor (BPF) of 1.21 or less.
+All bats meeting the NTS senior standards OR bats with a BPF of 1.21 or less for the entire length of the barrel or hitting surface are approved for use in the SPA program, unless the SPA believes that a particular bat has been altered.
+If a bat fails to meet these test standards, then it is not legal for SPA play and the user could be suspended by SPA. - b.
+All bats used in SPA play must be stamped with either "Senior Softball NTS Approved," OR a BPF of 1.21 or less.
+All bats must be of a diameter no greater than 2 1⁄4 inches and must have either a manufacturer-installed non-slip grip surface or a minimum of one wrap of tape.
 Tape is not allowed to cover the end of the bat knob on any bat.
 Pine tar or other foreign substances are not allowed more than 15 inches from the knob of the bat.
 Bats not meeting these requirements will be considered illegal.
-Exception: Wooden bats do not have to be stamped with BPF 1.21.
+Exception: Wooden bats do not have to be stamped with NTS approval or BPF 1.21.
 They may be used and are legal in all SPA play if they meet the standards set forth by the SPA (the bat shall not be more than 34 inches in length and no more than 38 ounces in weight).
-Wooden bats must be stamped "Official Softball." - c.
+Wooden bats must be stamped "Official Softball" - c.
 A bat is considered altered when the physical structure of a legal bat has been changed.
 Examples of altering a bat include, but are not limited to, the following: painting a bat to disguise its true identity, shaving the wall of a bat to increase the flex of a bat, replacing or altering the handle of a bat to extend the length of the bat or changing the weight or distribution of the weight of the bat by inserting or removing materials inside the bat.
 A manufactured or professionally installed flare or cone grip is considered legal. - d.
 When a bat is suspected of being altered, the opposing team may protest the bat.
 In order for the protest to be allowed, the opposing team must submit a \$450 cash protest fee to the home plate umpire.
 If the fee is not paid immediately, the protest is waived, and that opposing team cannot make any additional protest against that bat for the duration of the tournament.
 A suspected altered bat will be removed from play and will remain in the custody of the SPA Umpire-In-Chief or Tournament Director until it can be forwarded to SPA National Headquarters for further evaluation and resolution of the protest.
 If the bat is found to be not altered, either that bat or a replacement bat will be provided to the challenged player.
 If the bat is found to be altered, the protest fee will be returned to the opposing manager.